drmonroe/netherlands-relocation-notes/README.md

 * Application Submission

-In the case of a US citizen coming to The Netherlands using the Blue Card, the application must be submitted to the IND by your employer, acting as the sponsor (that is, the application must be sent to the IND with your company's address used as the return and a company representative listed as the contact).
+In the case of a US citizen coming to The Netherlands using the Blue Card, the application may be submitted to the IND by your employer, acting as the sponsor (that is, the application must be sent to the IND with your company's address used as the return and a company representative listed as the contact).